TooLethal/Archery-Target/README.md

-Here’s a polished **GitHub project description** for your bullseye rings design:

----

 # 🎯 CSS Bullseye Rings

 A simple, visually striking **HTML + CSS bullseye design** made with concentric circles.
 Each ring is styled with different colors and sizes, creating a layered target-like effect.
 Perfect for practicing CSS positioning, flexbox centering, and creative UI design.